 “The lifestyle of volunteers under appointment to Quaker Volunteer Witness, regardless of sexual orientation, should be in accordance with these testimonies.”

-Resources for LGBT Friends
+Resources for LGBTQ Friends

 - Friends for Lesbian, Gay, Bisexual, Transgender and Queer Concerns, founded in 1972, is a national Quaker faith community that holds biannual gatherings as well as regional meetings.

 - The American Friends Service Committee works nonviolently for peace, human rights, social justice and economic security.
 A national representative for GLBT issues and four regional programs work for GLBT rights and recognition, with special emphasis on organizing in faith communities and working with youth.

 - The Quaker Lesbian Conference organizes fellowship activities for lesbians and bisexual women.

 Please note that the Friends organizations listed below follow differing spiritual leadings in the matter of LGBTQ rights and recognition.

 If you would like to communicate with Evangelical Friends International — North America, here is their mailing address:

 5350 Broadmoor Circle, NW